cube-drone/rt0/players-guide/src/gm/locations/the_moon.md

 Players will arrive at [Airlock, Docks & EVAs](./joyeuse/airlock.md) in the Joyeuse Division.

-## Time Keeps on Ticking
-The Moon enjoys an (almost) 15 Earth-day "day" and an almost 15 Earth-day "night" cycle, with a full Moon day taking a moon-th.
-Er-month.

-The Moon orbits the Sun along _with_ the Earth, so a Moon year and an Earth year are the _same year_, and the Moon's days are the Earth's months.
-So, May 5th on the Moon is "about 16% of the way through the fifth Moon-day of the year."
-I hate moon-days.

-Being as Moon-days take 1 Earth month each, and Paradise Lua is located in a place with constant sunlight, they are not terribly useful for human circadian rhythms.
-Also: the surface of the moon comes with constant bombardment of dangerous cosmic radiation, so the windows are not _left open_.
-Instead, Paradise Lua has its own day/night cycle enforced with artificial lights, synchronized with their original home base in Las Vegas, Nevada (Pacific Standard Time).

-Timekeeping on Paradise Lua is almost all done in 24-hour time: "we'll meet at 18-hundred" is the common parlance.

-A day on Paradise Lua looks like:

-* 0-8:00: Night
-* 6:00-8:00: Dawn
-* 8:00-18:00: Day
-* 20:00-22:00: Evening
-* 22:00-24:00: Night

-At Night, lights are _generally_ turned most of the way out in most public places, with _just enough_ soft, recessed light to navigate safely.

-During Dawn and Evening, lights are slowly cranked up to full power, and during the Day, all of the lights are turned on.

-In some areas, like the [Heavy Industrial Zone](./joyeuse/industrial.md), light is simply left on full, all the time: many of the factories there simply run 100% of the time with rotating shifts.

-In some areas, like the Overflow Slums, lights are left on low, all the time.
-Why waste electricty on the impoverished?
-A lot of people in Overflow work graveyard shifts in the HIZ, anyways, and appreciate that they can go to sleep at any hour.

 ## Going Outside Will Kill You

 The tl;dr of this is that "going on to the moon without an EVA suit is a very bad idea and will cause your player characters to die very quickly".